jillesvangurp/es-kotlin-client/README.md

 ./gradlew build
 ```

 It will spin up elasticsearch using docker compose and run the tests.
+If you want to run the tests from your IDE, just use `docker-compose up -d` to start ES.
+The tests expect to find that on a non standard port of `9999`.
+This is to avoid accidentally running tests against a real cluster.

 # License

 This project is licensed under the [MIT license](LICENSE).
 This maximizes everybody's freedom to do what needs doing.
 Please exercise your rights under this license in any way you feel is right.
-I do appreciate attribution ...
+Forking is allowed and encouraged.
+I do appreciate attribution and pull requests...